⏳ Introductory price ends September 8 — $30 now, $40 after. Lock it in today.

 Calm building games to play WITH your kid

-PixelVoxel is a peaceful building game built for 1:1 parent-child co-op.
+PixelVoxel is a peaceful building game built for family co-op — you and up to three kids in one shared world.
 Most kids' games are something your child does alone while you worry from another room.
-PixelVoxel is the opposite: you join your child's world from your own account and build together — and you're the only other person who can ever join.
+PixelVoxel is the opposite: you join your child's world from your own account and build together.
+Your kids can build together too — siblings side by side, each as themselves.
+Up to four of you in one world, and the only people who can ever join are you and your own kids.

 The screen time you actually share

-Because the co-op is one-to-one and family-only, there's no lobby, no friend graph, and no one outside your family who can appear.
-That makes it both a warm thing to do together and a hard safety fact: the only person who can join is you.
+Because the co-op is family-only, there's no lobby, no friend graph, no public servers, and no one outside your family who can appear.
+Build with your kid one-on-one, or have the whole family in at once — up to four of you in one world.
+Siblings build side by side, each as themselves: their own name, their own colour.
+That makes it both a warm thing to do together and a hard safety fact: the only people who can ever join are you and your own kids.

 Available when you want it — never required